 Registering in the Country

 Once you have your interim accommodation and are in the country, make an appointment to register at the local city hall.
 You need to register before you can open a bank account and waiting times can be between 4-6 weeks, so you really need to do this as soon as possible.
 Take your passport, residence title and proof of your accommodation with you.
 It can be difficult to get your landlord to supply this for short-term lets so always ask for it up front before you sign contracts.

-Opening a German Bank Account
+Opening a German Bank Account when relocating to Germany

 There are three main banks in Germany.
 They all differ in terms of cash machine availability and the opportunity to bank online in English.
 You might wish to look into this before you choose an account provider.
 Normal accounts are usually charged at similar rates, regardless of provider, although credit cards might attract different charges, with annual fees ranging from EUR 25-50.